Spinal Stenosis Treatment & Management

 Muscle relaxants may be used to potentiate NSAID analgesia.
 Sedation results from muscle relaxation, promoting further patient relaxation.
 Such sedative side effects encourage evening dosing for patients who need to get sufficient sleep but may limit safe performance of some functional activities.

 Oral opioids may be prescribed on a scheduled short-term basis.
 Consequently, cotreatment with a psychologist or other addiction specialist is recommended for patients with a history of substance abuse.
-Patients may be asked to sign a medication contract restricting them to 1 practitioner, 1 pharmacy, scheduled medication use, no unscheduled refills, and no sharing or selling of medication.
+All patients on long-term opiates may be expected to sign a medication agreement restricting them to 1 practitioner, 1 pharmacy, scheduled medication use, scheduled refills, and no medication sharing, selling, or other transfers.
+They are also typically expected to partake in random urine screening.

 Membrane-stabilizing anticonvulsants, such as gabapentin and carbamazepine, may reduce neuropathic radicular pain from lateral recess stenosis.[43]
 These agents have central and peripheral anticholinergic effects, as well as sedative effects, and block the active reuptake of norepinephrine and serotonin.
 The multifactorial mechanism of analgesia could include improved sleep, altered perception of pain, and increase in pain threshold.
 Rarely should these drugs be used in treatment of acute pain, since a few weeks may be required for them to become effective.